 Process for the sake of process, is not progress.

-I will not cover details about Scrum, Kanban or Scrumban frameworks in this article as that would be out of scope.
+I will not cover details about Scrum, Lean, Kanban or Scrumban in this article as that would be out of scope.
 The point I want to make here is to double down on my earlier notion that all inputs in your operational system for production of software must be held on balance.
 Your organization must enable relentless improvement by implementing a framework that enhances and supports the tenets of the Agile Manifesto.
 Methods and processes are built or changed to fit within the construct of the framework.
 The framework is NOT the process.

 This subject is worth an entire article on its own but rather than try to duplicate various companies marketing machines I’ll just cover the types of tools your team will need.
 Just like a carpenter framing a building your team will need the right set of tools to get the job done.

 The following is a list of values all tools should possess:

 - All tools must have demonstrable value to all stakeholders

 - One tool does not fit all problems or needs